kubernetes/enhancements/keps/sig-node/4381-dra-structured-parameters/README.md

 The daemonset of a DRA driver must be configured to have a service account which grants the following permissions:
-- read/write/patch ResourceSlice
+- get/list/watch/create/update/oatch/delete ResourceSlice
-- read ResourceClaim
+- get ResourceClaim
+- get Node

 Ideally, write access to ResourceSlice should be limited to objects belonging to the node.
 This is possible with a [validating admission